 Our groundbreaking research into hepatitis C led to new all-oral drug regimens, with significantly reduced side effects and more than 95% cure rates for most patients with hepatitis C.

-Dr. Lok is continuing her efforts to investigate new combinations of DAAs for patients who failed earlier DAAs, as well as the impact of DAA therapy on patient-reported outcomes.
+Dr. Lok continues her efforts to investigate new combinations of DAAs for patients who failed earlier DAAs, as well as the impact of DAA therapy on patient-reported outcomes.
 She and Dr. Fontana are also studying the long-term outcome of patients who achieved sustained virologic response, particularly those who had cirrhosis prior to a cure.

 Click on a faculty name below to view their publications: